trustoverip/tswg-did-method-webs-specification/spec/security_considerations.md

 ## Security Considerations

 Perfect protection from eavesdropping is not possible with HTTPS, for various reasons.
-However, [[ref: DDURLs]] SHOULD be hosted in a way that embodies accepted cybersecurity best practice.
+However, URLs of DID documents and [[ref: KERI event streams]] SHOULD be hosted in a way that embodies accepted cybersecurity best practice.
 This is not strictly necessary to guarantee the authenticity of the data.
 However, it safeguards privacy, discourages denial of service, accords with a defense-in-depth mindset, aids regulatory compliance, and makes it easier to troubleshoot.
-How a [[ref: DDURL]] is hosted should let clients fetch a DID doc and a KEL with roughly the same confidence that's associated with properly implemented online banking).
+How a URL is hosted should let clients fetch a DID document and a [[ref: KERI event stream]] with roughly the same confidence that's associated with properly implemented online banking.

+The fully qualified domain name of the [[ref: method-specific identifier]] is secured by a TLS/SSL certificate.
+The fully qualified domain name MUST match the common name used in the SSL/TLS certificate.

 The common name in the SSL/TLS certificate from the server MUST correspond to the way the server is referenced in the URL.
 This means that if the URL includes